schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Layered Consultancy

-A imitated forest fire inspector strips a guaranteed allegiance at a immense secret door.
+A imitated forest fire inspector strips a guaranteed allegiance at an immense secret door.

 ## Dwelling